How Do Search Engines Rank A Website?

 From Google’s perspective, backlinks needs to be legitimate; they should be placed in authoritative, relevant sites and appear to be natural.
 Spammy backlinks are frowned upon, and Google can penalise sites that appear to be ‘manufacturing’ backlinks (these sorts of backlinks are commonly referred to as ‘black-hat’ SEO).
 The ‘Penguin’ algorithm update cracked down on poor quality backlinks.
 For companies such as WME, search engine optimisation campaigns had to be overhauled to prevent a drop in rankings.

 Similar to backlinks, offsite citations are ‘mentions’ of a site on other sites – without any actual links.
-For example, many PPC companies place their clients on reputable directory listings.
+For example, many SEO companies place their clients on reputable directory listings.
 As with backlinks, this helps to boost site authority as it shows Google that other people are ‘talking’ about the site in question.

 A combination of factors